foxbunny/transplexer-routing/README.md

 (strictly speaking, to the ['popstate' event](https://mzl.la/2FWzWBU)).
 This library allows you to leverage the transplexer pipes for the purpose.

-The library currently has two important limitations:

-- It only allows one routing table (one set of registered routes).
+The library has one limitation that you should be aware of.
+It only allows one routing table (one set of registered routes).
+This is intentional, and it will most likely never be changed as it keeps the library relatively simple.
-- It does not support common path prefixes (e.g., when you want all your path to begin with some prefix).

 ## Contents